Local derivative estimates for the heat equation coupled to the Ricci flow: Perelman's W-entropy on noncompact manifolds

 It follows that

 for any $t\in [0,T)$.
 Combining this with (4.4) we get (4.1).

 The monotonicity of the $\mu$-functional is stated on p.
-1847 in [L], but the condition under which it holds is not stated explicitly there.
-(Note that [L] cites Theorem 7.1 (ii) in [CTY] which needs assumption $(a1)$ there.)
+1847 in \cite{L}, but the condition under which it holds is not stated explicitly there.
+(Note that \cite{L} cites Theorem 7.1 (ii) in \cite{CTY} which needs assumption $(a1)$ there.)
 With the additional condition on the injectivity radius we know that $\mu (g(t_2), \tau(t_2))$ is finite.
 By taking a minimizing sequence of the functional $W(g(t_2), \cdot, T-t_2) $ on the set $\{ v\in C_0^\infty(M) | ||v||_{L^2(M,g(t_2))}=1\}$ and evolving the square of each of its elements backward under the conjugate heat equation coupled to the Ricci flow, one can derive the monotonicity of the $\mu$-functional from that of the $W$-entropy (i.e. the formula (4.1)) as in the compact case. {$\Box$}

-Using Proposition 4.1 one can extend the uniform Sobolev inequality along the Ricci flow on compact manifolds proved by Zhang [Z07] (see also Ye [Y]) to the noncompact case as in [Ku1] and [Ku2].
-By the way, [Ku2] is not available to me; but see the reviews in MathSciNet and zbMATH.
+Using Proposition 4.1 one can extend the uniform Sobolev inequality along the Ricci flow on compact manifolds proved by Zhang \cite{Z07} (see also Ye \cite{Y}) to the noncompact case as in \cite{Ku1} and \cite{Ku2}.
 Note that on p.
-31 of [Ku1] Kuang used the minimizer of the $W$-entropy to derive the monotonicity of the $\mu$-functional.
-As pointed out in Zhang [Z12b] the minimizer of the $W$-entropy on a noncompact manifold does not always exist.
-However the monotonicity of the $\mu$-functional in the situation in [Ku1] holds true; see the proof of Proposition 4.1 above.
+36 of \cite{Ku1} Kuang used the method of differentiation under the integral sign; in the noncompact case this method needs a justification, but this can be done as in the proof of Lemma 2.2.2 in \cite{D}.
+By the way, \cite{Ku2} is not available to me; but see the reviews in MathSciNet and zbMATH.
+Note that on p.
+31 of \cite{Ku1} Kuang used the minimizer of the $W$-entropy to derive the monotonicity of the $\mu$-functional.
+As pointed out in Zhang \cite{Z12b} the minimizer of the $W$-entropy on a noncompact manifold does not always exist.
+However the monotonicity of the $\mu$-functional in the situation in \cite{Ku1} holds true; see the proof of Proposition 4.1 above.